GabrielSilla/gubeeTest/test-gubee-front/README.md

 2. Providing us reproducible steps for the issue will shorten the time it takes for it to be fixed.
 3. Some issues may be browser specific, so specifying in what browser you encountered the issue might help.

-## Update to Premium version

-Are you looking for more components?
-Please check our Premium Version of Material Dashboard [here](https://www.creative-tim.com/product/material-dashboard-pro/)

 ## Technical Support or Questions